paidy/dsf-interview/README.md

 To help data scientists get started with their work as quickly as possible, you will also get familiar with the data and share some very basic insights about the dataset.

-The dataset is provided to you in the form of a CSV file which can be found in this repository.

-A variable dictionary is provided with definitions for each variable.
+Please note, that anything you build as part of this assignment is entirely owned by you in perpetuity.

-## The assignment
+## The Assignment

 Please approach both parts of the exercise as if you are working in a real production environment.
 Do not hesitate to ask any questions about the exercise, and please document any assumptions and decisions you make, and any shortcuts you take (for example, due to time constraints) in the process.

-Anything that you build as part of this assignment is entirely owned by you in perpetuity.

 Please share the code, and documents you create or are going to present as part of this project in some public place (GitHub, Gitlab, Google Drive, BitBucket, etc… are all acceptable)